btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 ---

-## `nspawn` Container Settings File
+## `systemd-nspawn` Container Settings File

 What is a container settings file?
-This is an optional INI-like file that contains startup configurations that will be applied to your container by the `nspawn` container manager.
+This is an optional [INI]-like file that contains startup configurations that will be applied to your container by the `systemd-nspawn` container manager.
 Any command-line option that is given to `systemd-nspawn` can be put in the settings file, although the names will be different (see the docs).
-Simply write them to the file and let `nspawn` worry about the rest.
+Simply write them to the file and let `systemd-nspawn` worry about the rest.
 Not a bad deal, friend.

 If you're familiar with `systemd` service files, then this will be familiar to you.

-The `nspawn` container settings file is named after the container to which it is applied.
+The `systemd-nspawn` container settings file is named after the container to which it is applied.
 For instance, our container is called `tor-browser`, so the file should be called `tor-browser.nspawn`.
 That's easy enough.

 Where should they go?
 That's a great question, geezer!

-The search algorithm searches the following locations, in order:
+The algorithm searches the following locations, in order:

 - `/etc/systemd/nspawn/`
 - `/run/systemd/nspawn/`
 - `/var/lib/machines/`

-Persistent settings file should be placed in `/etc/systemd/nspawn/`, and all its settings contained therein will take effect since this is a privileged location (i.e., only privileged users should be able to access any configs in the `/etc` directory).
+Persistent settings file should be placed in `/etc/systemd/nspawn/`, and, unlike the non-privileged location (see below), every setting contained therein will take effect since this is a privileged location (i.e., only privileged users should be able to access any configs in the `/etc` directory).

 > Do **not** put anything in `/run/systemd/nspawn/` that you want to survive a reboot, as the `/run` filesystem is temporary and any runtime data put there is placed in volatile memory.
 >